SESiWi Project Logo

 Multi-level approach

-Using vignette studies and surveys, the project will first examine the underlying mechanisms for the lack of visibility of female scientists.
-In addition, texts and images are collected from public reports from universities, research institutions and media via web scraping.
-This data is then AI-supported and analyzed and visualized with a view to the quantitative visibility and stereotypical presentation of female scientists.
+Using vignette studies and surveys, the project first examines the underlying mechanisms for the lack of visibility of female scientists.
+Texts and images are collected from public reports from universities, research institutions and media via web scraping.
+This data is then AI-supported analyzed and visualized with a view to the quantitative visibility and stereotypical presentation of female scientists.
 Workshops are held with scientists and media professionals in order to agree on and establish specific goals and collaborations for the visibility of female scientists and women in general.
-These are based on the results of the so-called Gender Equality Tech Tool (GETT) and are regularly measured and monitored by the GETT.
+These are based on the results of the Gender Equality Tech Tool (GETT) and are regularly measured and monitored by it.

 The research project aims to develop sustainable strategies to make the innovative achievements of young scientists and established female scientists at universities, research institutions and in traditional and digital media more visible, to structurally anchor this increased visibility and to communicate it to the broad (professional) public.